-To reduce the number of child deaths and injuries, every state, Canadian province and territory requires that infants and children be properly restrained when they ride in a vehicle.
+To reduce the number of child deaths and injuries, every state, Canadian province, and territory requires that infants and children be properly restrained when they ride in a vehicle.

-Protecting Child Passengers
+Protecting Child Passengers - Important Considerations

-- An inflating front or side airbag can injure or kill a child sitting in the front seat. - A child in the front seat is more likely to interfere with the driver's ability to safely control the vehicle. - Statistics show that children of all sizes and ages are safer when they are properly restrained in a rear seat. - Any child who is too small to wear a seat belt correctly must be restrained in an approved child seat that is properly secured to the vehicle using either the seat belt or the lower anchors of the LATCH system. - Never put a seat belt over yourself and a child.
+- An inflating front or side airbag can injure or kill a child sitting in the front seat. - A child in the front seat is more likely to interfere with the driver's ability to safely control the vehicle. - Statistics show that children of all sizes and ages are safer when they are properly restrained in a rear seat. - Any child who is too small to wear a seat belt correctly must be restrained in an approved child seat that is properly secured to the vehicle using either the lap belt portion of the lap/shoulder belt or the lower anchors of the LATCH system. - Never hold a child on your lap because it is impossible to protect them in the event of a collision. - Never put a seat belt over yourself and a child.
 During a crash, the belt would likely press deep into the child and cause serious or fatal injuries. - Never let two children use the same seat belt.
-Both children could be very seriously injured in a crash. - Do not allow children to operate the doors, windows, or seat adjusters. - Do not leave children in the vehicle unattended, especially in hot weather when the inside of the vehicle can get hot enough to kill them.
+Both children could be very seriously injured in a crash. - Do not allow children to operate the doors, windows, or seat adjustments. - Do not leave children in the vehicle unattended, especially in hot weather when the inside of the vehicle can get hot enough to kill them.
 They could also activate vehicle controls, causing it to move unexpectedly.